 If you have large debts that you can’t repay, are behind in your mortgage payments and in danger of foreclosure, and/or are being harassed by bill collectors, declaring bankruptcy might be a good solution.

 Bankruptcy can help you get out from under crushing debt.
 The process involves either liquidating (or selling off) your assets to pay your debts or adhering to a court-ordered repayment plan.

 However, bankruptcy comes with consequences.
 The information stays on your credit report for seven to 10 years.
 It can also make it difficult to get credit, buy a home, or sometimes get a job.

 Before considering bankruptcy, you may want to first explore other debt management options.

-If you’re looking for a better way to manage your spending and saving, you may also want to check out SoFi Money®.
+If you’re looking for a better way to manage your spending and saving, you may also want to check out SoFi Checking and Savings®.

-SoFi Money is a cash management account that offers a competitive interest rate for savers and tools to help you track and manage your weekly and monthly spending.
+SoFi Checking and Savings is a checking and savings account that offers a competitive interest rate for savers and tools to help you track and manage your weekly and monthly spending.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.